LuNeder/luana.dev.br/index.md

 Hiiii!

 I'm Luana, a computational physics student from Brazil.
-I'm lesbian, a (future) furry and a mermaid 🧜‍♀️.
+I'm lesbian,  a furry and an otherkin  mermaid 🧜‍♀️.

 I like Linux, specially non-GNU Linux, the Fediverse, and ✨open source✨ stuff!